sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 **What is happening here?**

 When faced with equally good matches, `sourmash gather` makes a random choice about which genome to assign these k-mers to.
 This happens primarily with highly similar genomes and/or very small sequence matches.
-If this happens and you need to distinguish between these genomes, we recommend trying a lower scaled value.
+If this happens and you need to distinguish between these genomes, we recommend trying a lower scaled value (higher resolution). "scaled" refers to the systematic downsampling: we keep rougly 1/scaled k-mers (`scaled=1000` keeps ~1 of every 1000 unique k-mers). `scaled=1` keeps all k-mers, but our signature storage is not optimized for this use case.

-To see if we could robustly assign the correct sequevar for `barcode3` using a higher resolution sketch, I also ran `gather` using scaled=100.
+To see if we could robustly assign the correct sequevar for `barcode3` using a higher resolution sketch, I also ran `gather` using `scaled=100`.

 Here's an abbreviated version of the `gather` results for  `barcode3`, with lingroup information added: